 Conclusions were drawn as follows:

 Structures, strength, ratio, zones and training for CPO are comparable with Albania.
 Job descriptions must be reviewed and tasks of CPO significantly reduced.
-There are not only too many tasks, but also a lot of non-police tasks included.
+There are not only too many tasks, but also a lot of non-police tasks included in current CPOs job descriptions in Albania.

 Mobile police stations, as introduced in Croatia, could be an option for the TLPD to enhance police presence in rural areas, depending on available funds.
+Mobile police stations are police minivans furnished with office equipment and that can be used by police in areas where there are no police stations (ex. in regional markets, remote villages, during different celebrations with massive participation, etc).
+The ASP is interested to have such equipment and the SCPA will discuss the possibilities to include these in the investment budget

 Moreover, the model of information centres like in Croatia can serve as inspiration for Albania as well.
-Therefore, prevention programs need to be developed and staff trained.
+These information centers were provided by the municipalities in Zagreb and other big Croatian cities and were operated by the police.
+The premises serve as training and presentation facilities, where police officers meet in a planned schedule different representatives of the community (pupils, youth, elders, community activists) and deliver training and information sessions related on traffic safety, how to protect the houses from burglary, how to enhance safety in the community, etc. Based on these examples, the ASP can develop a pilot program with one or some municipalities and introduce such premises (that are well equipped) as well as develop prevention programs and train the staff to operate the centers.
+This is an area where SCPA can provide significant support, if approved as an activity.

 To support change processes in general, training is the important measure and must be systematic and recurrent.

 Pillar II – Strategic Management Support